 Once the bureau has processed your request, you’ll receive a confirmation letter and a PIN.
 Be sure to hang on to that PIN, as you’ll need it to lift the freeze.
 If you lose it, you can request a new one but there might be a fee.

-When you’re ready to do so you can completely lift the credit freeze.
+When you’re ready to do so, you can lift the credit freeze indefinitely.
 Or, you can lift the freeze for a certain period of time or for certain people, like a landlord.

 To do so, contact each of the three agencies that you contacted to institute the freeze.
 You’ll need to provide sufficient information to confirm your identity, the PIN that the bureau provided you and confirmation that you want to lift the freeze.
 It can take several business days for the lift to take effect.